-The second wave began in the 1960s and continued into the 90's.
-This wave unfolded in the context of the anti-war and civil rights movements and the growing self-consciousness of a variety of minority groups around the world.
+The second wave began in the 1960s and continued into the 1990s.
+This wave unfolded in the context of the anti-Vietnam War and civil rights movements and the growing self-consciousness of a variety of minority groups around the world.
 The New Left was on the rise, and the voice of the second wave was increasingly radical.
-In this phase, sexuality and reproductive rights were dominant issues, and much of the movement's energy was focused on passing the Equal Rights Amendment to the Constitution guaranteeing social equality regardless of sex.
+In this phase, sexuality and reproductive rights were dominant issues, and much of the movement's energy was focused on passing the Equal Rights Amendment to the constitution guaranteeing social equality regardless of sex.

 Because the second wave of feminism found voice amid so many other social movements, it was easily marginalized and viewed as less pressing than, for example, Black Power or the effort to end the war in Vietnam.
 Feminists reacted by forming women-only organizations (such as NOW) and "consciousness raising" groups.
 In publications like "The BITCH Manifesto" and "Sisterhood is Powerful," feminists advocated for their place in the sun.
-The second wave was increasingly theoretical, based on a fusion of neo-Marxism and psycho-analytical theory, and began to associate the subjugation of women with broader critiques of patriarchy, capitalism, normative heterosexuality, and the woman's role as wife and mother.
+The second wave was increasingly theoretical, based on a fusion of neo-Marxism and psycho-analytic theory and began to associate the subjugation of women with broader critiques of patriarchy, capitalism, normative heterosexuality, and the woman's role as wife and mother.
 Sex and gender were differentiated — the former being biological, and the later a social construct that varies culture-to-culture and over time.

-The third phase of feminism began in the mid-90's and is informed by post-colonial and post-modern thinking.
+The third phase of feminism began in the mid-1990s and is informed by post-colonial and post-modern thinking.
 In this phase many constructs have been destabilized, including the notions of "universal womanhood," body, gender, sexuality and hetreronormativity.
-An aspect of third phase feminism that mystifies the mothers of the earlier feminist movement is the readoption by young feminists of the very lip-stick, high-heals, and cleavage proudly exposed by low cut necklines that the first two phases of the movement identified with male oppression.
+An aspect of third wave feminism that mystifies the mothers of the earlier feminist movement is the readoption by young feminists of the very lipstick, high heels and cleavage proudly exposed by low cut necklines that the first two phases of the movement identified with male oppression.
 Pinkfloor expressed this new position when she said; "It's possible to have a push-up bra and a brain at the same time."

-This is in keeping with the third-wave's celebration of ambiguity and refusal to think in terms of "us-them" or in some cases their refusal to identify themselves as "feminists" at all.
-Grrl-feminism tends to be global and multi-cultural and it shuns simple answers or artificial categories of identity, gender and sexuality.
-Its transversal politics means that differences such as those of ethnicity, class, sexual orientation, etc. and are celebrated but recognized as dynamic, situational, and provisional.
+This is in keeping with the third wave's celebration of ambiguity and refusal to think in terms of "us-them" or in some cases their refusal to identify themselves as "feminists" at all.
+Grrl-feminism tends to be global and multi-cultural, and it shuns simple answers or artificial categories of identity, gender and sexuality.
+Its transversal politics means that differences such as those of ethnicity, class, sexual orientation, etc., are celebrated but recognized as dynamic, situational and provisional.
 Reality is conceived not so much in terms of fixed structures and power relations, but in terms of performance within contingencies.
 Third wave feminism breaks boundaries.

-Where feminism will go from here is unclear, but the point it that feminism, by whatever name, is alive and well both in academia and outside of it.
+Where feminism will go from here is unclear, but the point is that feminism, by whatever name, is alive and well both in academia and outside of it.
 Some older feminists feel discouraged by the younger generation's seeming ignorance of or disregard for the struggles and achievements of the early movement.
-They see little progress (the pay gap has not significantly narrowed in 60 years), and are fearful that the new high-healed, red-lipped college grrls are letting us backslide.
+They see little progress (the pay gap has not significantly narrowed in 60 years), and are fearful that the new high-heeled, red-lipped college grrls are letting us backslide.
 This, however, is not likely the case.
-There have always been feminisms in the movement, not just one ideology, and there have always been tensions, points and counter-points.
-The political, social and intellectual feminist movements have always be chaotic, multivalenced, and disconcerting; and let's hope they continue to be so; it's a sign that they are thriving.
+There have always been feminisms in the movement, not just one ideology, and there have always been tensions, points and counterpoints.
+The political, social and intellectual feminist movements have always been chaotic, multivalenced, and disconcerting, and let's hope they continue to be so; it's a sign that they are thriving.